+spectrum.
 Actually, the elemental composition of the sample can be determined from the positions of peaks in the energy spectrum.
 The depth of the Mo layer can be determined from the width and shifted position of these peaks, and the relative concentration of the peak heights.
-We performed RBS analyses with a ${}^{4}\text{He}^{+}$ ion beam to characterize the depth profile of Mo on the Cu substrates.
-The Rutherford backscattering spectroscopy is a unique and valuable tool for studying inter-diffusion processes in multilayer structures, yielding detailed insight about the effects of reactions, diffusion and segregation on the structure and composition of different interfaces.
+We performed RBS analyses with a 4He+ ion beam to characterize the depth profile of Mo on the Cu substrates.
+The Rutherford backscattering spectroscopy is a unique and valuable tool for studying the inter-diffusion processes in multilayer structures, yielding detailed insight about the effects of reactions, diffusion and segregation on the structure and composition of different interfaces.

 Figure 11 shows the typical RBS spectra of the investigated samples.
-In the left panel we compare the profiles obtained with a 2 MeV He beam at normal incidence and scattering angle of 165° on sample #1, made with a 300 nm Mo coating on Cu, as deposited (black curve) and after 10 minutes of annealing at 750°C (red curve).
+In the left panel we compare the profiles obtained with a 2 MeV He beam at normal incidence and a scattering angle of 165° on Sample #1, made with a 300 nm Mo coating on Cu, as deposited (black curve) and after 10 minutes of annealing at 750 °C (red curve).
 The Mo surface scattering is indicated in the spectrum.
 The thickness of the Mo film is 294 nm with a minor contamination of argon and carbon.

-After annealing, the curve shows a weakening of the Mo content in the range between channels 400-550 and an increase around channel 380, a behavior compatible with inter-diffusion of the Mo at the Cu-Mo interface.
+After annealing, the curve shows a weakening of the Mo content in the range between channels 400- 550 and an increase around channel 380, a behavior compatible with inter-diffusion of the Mo at the Cu-Mo interface.
 Inter-diffusion is the process of diffusion and mixing of atoms so as to approach a homogeneous mixture at the interface.
-In the right panel of Figure 11 we compare profiles obtained with a 2.5 MeV He beam at normal incidence and with a scattering angle of 165° on sample #2, made with a 600 nm Mo coating on Cu (black curve), as deposited and after 10 minutes of annealing at 750°C (red curve).
-The estimated thickness of the Mo coating is 615 nm with minor contamination of carbon.
-If compared with the thinner coating, the similar increase of the Mo signal after annealing suggests that the inter-diffusion profile at the Cu-Mo interface is the same.
+In the right panel of Fig. 11 we compare profiles obtained with a 2.5 MeV He beam at normal incidence and with a scattering angle of 165° on Sample #2, made with a 600 nm Mo coating on Cu (black curve), as deposited and after 10 minutes of annealing at 750 °C (red curve).
+The estimated thickness of the Mo coating is 615 nm with